micahflack/homepage/index.md

 * Broad understanding of threat intelligence formats and conversion techniques (MISP/Mitre Attack/TAXII/STIX)
 * Use of relational graphs for both supervised and unsupervised machine learning modeling of extracted features from raw samples and threat intel
-* Use of reverse engineering tools (IDA/Binary Ninja/Angr) for analysis ofmalware and extracted firmware.
+* Use of reverse engineering tools (IDA/Binary Ninja/Angr) for analysis of malware and extracted firmware.
 * Remote/Telecommute from home office

 **Northrop Grumman - Cincinnati, OH** - Cyber Security Intern